fanat503/Laplace-attention/README.md

 The methodology is designed so that cheating is hard — 272 tests ([protocol & threat model](docs/STERILITY.md)):

 - Same start — shared backbone weights;
-- Same size — every mechanism module exists in the base too (α = 0, frozen, counted);
+- Same size — every mechanism module exists in the base too (α = 0, frozen);
-- Same data — deterministic fixed-token pipeline;
+- Same data — fixed-token pipeline;
-- Same knobs — config validator rejects any difference;
+- Same knobs — config validator rejects any difference.
-- Measured honestly — parameter-matched and FLOPs-matched pairs; mechanism compute overhead ~7% at 200M.

 Training logs record interference metrics, distractor induction margins, etc. Crucially, the figures presented in this paper are generated directly from these raw CSV logs rather than via post-hoc analysis.
-Checkpoint level causal probes, including mechanism knockouts and prefix matching scores, are documented in [`src/eval.py`](src/eval.py).

 ## Repository layout